How to Train Your Dragon: Gift of the Night Fury (2011)

 Gift of the Night Fury is a 22-minute Christmas special directed by Tom Owens, written by Adam F. Goldberg and starring the voices of Jay Baruchel, Gerard Butler, Craig Ferguson, America Ferrera, Jonah Hill, T.J.
 Miller, Kristen Wiig and Christopher Mintz-Plasse who all reprise their roles from the first How to Train Your Dragon film.
-The special takes place in the middle of preparing for the Viking winter holiday of Snoggletog, when all the dragons inexplicably fly away on a mass migration, except for Toothless, so Hiccup gives him something to help.
+It depicts Berk preparing for the Viking winter holiday of Snoggletog, as all the dragons inexplicably fly away on a mass migration, except for Toothless, so Hiccup gives him something to help.

 Gift of the Night Fury was released by DreamWorks Home Entertainment on DVD and Blu-ray on November 15, 2011, and was re-released on DVD on October 1, 2013, along with Shrek the Halls (2007) and Merry Madagascar (2009) as part of the DreamWorks Holiday Classics.
 Gift of the Night Fury was released again on DVD and Blu-ray on October 15, 2019, by Universal Pictures Home Entertainment, as part of the DreamWorks Ultimate Holiday Collection set.